United Arab Emirate (UAE): A Complete Guide for expat

 • Emphasize the hierarchy for the decision-making process in both familial and business matters.

-• Hospitality, generosity, and welcoming nature make the UAE one of the most successful business communities in the world.
+• Hospitality, generosity, and a welcoming nature make the UAE one of the most successful business communities in the world.

-Architecture of the United Arab Emirates
+Architecture of the UAE

 The most renowned and impressive landmarks that reflect the architecture of the UAE are the following: